Haley slams Russia over spy poisoning in Britain

 "Lestrade latches on to something that is on the surface of a crime and is in a hurry to provide banal conclusions only to be overturned by Sherlock Holmes, who always finds what is behind the crime," Nebenzia said.
 "I do think we could all stand to benefit from having a Sherlock Holmes with us today."

-He also -- with apparent sarcasm -- suggested the UK government should look inward to determine why Russian nationals in the country so often find themselves in mortal peril, and mocked Haley's credibility as "an experienced chemist."
+With apparent sarcasm, Nebenzia also suggested the UK government should look inward to determine why Russian nationals in the country so often find themselves in mortal peril, and mocked Haley's credibility as "an experienced chemist."

-Earlier Wednesday, White House spokesman Raj Shah told reporters on Air Force One that the United States stands behind the British assessment of the nerve agent attack in Salisbury.
+The White House later backed up Haley's comments at the UN, saying it shared the British assessment of Russia's culpability in the Salisbury attack.
+"The United States stands in solidarity with its closest ally, the United Kingdom," the statement read.

+"This latest action by Russia fits into a pattern of behavior in which Russia disregards the international rules-based order, undermines the sovereignty and security of countries worldwide, and attempts to subvert and discredit Western democratic institutions and processes."